 In recent years, Mr. Bubel’s cross-border work has focused on the changing world of offshore banking and, in particular, the IRS’ increased enforcement of U.S. tax law with respect to citizens residing abroad and to dual nationals, green card holders and other persons subject to U.S. taxation.
 Such work has also put a focus on advising clients on “wealth migration” – passing wealth from elder non-U.S. parents to children or grandchildren who have taken up residency in the U.S. Within this area, Mr. Bubel has worked with many families based in France, Switzerland and Monaco.

 Mr. Bubel publishes tax articles on a regular basis and lectures on tax matters, both within the firm and to outside audiences.
 He also serves as a director of both closely-held businesses and charitable foundations and as trustee of client-related trusts.
 Mr. Bubel serves as Chairman and a member of the Board of Directors of SCG Legal, an international association of law firms.
+He was a partner of the firm from November 1, 1986 to December 31, 2016.

 Click on the play button below to hear Mr. Bubel discuss U.S. tax reporting required of U.S. citizens and greencard holders residing abroad.